Integralist/go-web-crawler/README.md

 - **Performance**: profile hot spots, and tweak the 'bounded worker pool' pattern used.

+- **Design**:
+  - interfaces to make passing behaviour cleaner
+  - pass generic struct as dependency for each function instead of package level variables

 ## TODO

 - Tests (YOLO - I managed to squeeze in some, but I'll finish this up another time).